Wednesday, July 1, 2009

-Pet Holiday Safety during Independence Day
+Pet Holiday Safety during the Thanksgiving-New Years season

 It’s the holiday season again, and everyone knows what that means: colorful decorations, family gatherings, out-of-town trips, baked goodies, succulent holiday meals and presents, presents, presents.
 But what you may not know is that the benign-seeming trappings of holiday celebration can be dangerous, and even deadly, to your pet.
-Independence Day celebrations are certainly no different.

 Here’s some tips, things to watch out for and resources to be safe this holiday season that I have gathered over the years for my press release research that may be handy for everyone – Enjoy!